-Impaired nasal functions or cosmetic problems from prior rhinoplasties are an area of particular expertise for Dr. Papel and Dr. Kontis.
+Impaired nasal function or cosmetic issues from prior rhinoplasties are an area of particular expertise for Dr. Papel and Dr. Kontis.
 To correct problems that can arise from prior nose jobs, revision rhinoplasty with Dr. Papel and Dr. Kontis is performed after an initial rhinoplasty to correct a persistent problem or new problem in your nose’s appearance or function.
-Rhinoplasty is not a perfect science, and while it is based on solid structural and artistic principles, due to the nose’s important functional and aesthetic requirements sometimes problems need to be corrected, or further improvements need to be made.
-Typical revision rates for rhinoplasty tend to run around five to 10 percent.
+Rhinoplasty is not a perfect science – and while it is based on solid structural and artistic principles, due to the nose’s important functional and aesthetic requirements, sometimes problems need to be corrected or further improvements need to be made.
+Typical revision rates for rhinoplasty tend to run around 5 to 10%.
 Once you have had rhinoplasty, changes in one part of the nose can affect another part of the nose and getting the best possible balance of form and function may not always be achievable in a single operation, which is where revision rhinoplasty is vital.

 Sometimes revision rhinoplasty can help to address problems that have persisted after previous rhinoplasty surgery.
 How all the elements of the nose affected by rhinoplasty surgery will heal is as much of an art as it is a science.
-Sometimes changes made in cartilage and bones, no matter how carefully planned, are dependent upon how these elements that have been changed by surgery will heal.
-Furthermore, your nose will continue to change as you age and sometimes the effects of rhinoplasty procedure done several years earlier need to be updated or improved upon.
-The goal of a natural looking rhinoplasty, one that does not have an “operated” look, involves estimating how your nose will change with age and not doing anything that may lead to an unwanted deformity.
+Sometimes changes made in cartilage and bones, no matter how carefully planned, are dependent upon how these elements heal after surgery.
+Furthermore, your nose will continue to change as you age and sometimes the effects of a rhinoplasty procedure done several years earlier need to be updated or improved upon.
+The goal of a natural looking rhinoplasty, one that does not have an “operated” look, involves estimating how your nose will evolve with age and not doing anything that may lead to an unwanted deformity.

-At Facial Plastic Surgicenter, we urge you to remember that everyone is different and your comfort with the surgeons is just as important as the final price.
 Dr. Papel and Dr. Kontis have performed many successful revision rhinoplasty surgeries on patients from Baltimore, Washington, D.C., Annapolis and the surrounding areas of Maryland and would enjoy discussing procedural options with you!
-Contact us at our Baltimore office to schedule a consultation for your revision rhinoplasty and to discuss all of your options.
+Contact us at our Baltimore office, the Aesthetic Center at Woodholme, to schedule a consultation for your revision rhinoplasty and to discuss all of your options.